-Entries tagged with 'East Side King'
+'East Side King' on Serious Eats

 The number of food trucks in Austin is overwhelming.
 With more than 1,000 trucks (many with quirky and kitschy themes, like "Biscuits and Groovy"), some might even say the scene is saturated.
 Don't settle for mediocre food served from gimmicky trucks!
 For this list, we wanted to highlight the trucks that represent the Austin scene at its best—scrappy entrepreneurs making excellent food with minimal overhead.

 Assembling a list of only 10 must-eats is difficult in a city like Austin where new restaurants and food trucks are opening constantly.
 With many out-of-towners visiting for SXSW, we've assembled a collection of eats that are representative of Austin's personality: barbacoa taco, rabbit and dumplings, barbecue, and more!

 Food truck empire East Side King expanded westward last month to dive bar and live music venue Hole in the Wall.
 As the first brick and mortar location, it has greatly increased the quality of food options in the neighborhood surrounding the University of Texas at Austin.
 So what does a permanent kitchen with running water mean for the menu?
 Paul Qui of Top Chef fame and partner Motoyasu "Moto" Utsunomiya have revived a ramen program that was originally available at the Grackle location, but they've developed new flavors.